Rahimz/image-viewer/README.md

 - (git and github, push code on github)
 - remove an image (soft and hard)

-- like an image
+- like an image -> done
-- show like numbers
+- show like numbers -> done

 ## work with views

-- making filter for list view (by date, category)
+- making filter for list view (by date, category) -> done
-- making sort key for list view (by date, category)
+- making sort key for list view (by date, category) -> done
-- making search function
+- making search function -> done
+- Q function for search -> done

 ## working with forms

 - making dropdown list for date (validation for date and a bit about validation)
 - grab data from get/post request (with form with cleaned data) search function
-- making complicated query like (date rage, gte, lte, Q , join)
+- making complicated query like (date rage, gte, lte , join)

 ## use modules